Gimme What I Don't Know (I Want)

-"Gimme What I Don't Know (I Want)" is a song recorded by American singer-songwriter Justin Timberlake for his fourth studio album, The 20/20 Experience – 2 of 2 (2013).
-It was written and produced by Timberlake, Timothy "Timbaland" Mosley and Jerome "J-Roc" Harmon, with additional writing from James Fauntleroy.
+"Gimme What I Don't Know (I Want)" is a song by American singer Justin Timberlake from his fourth studio album, The 20/20 Experience – 2 of 2, released on September 27, 2013, by RCA Records.
+It is the opening track on the album and was written and produced by Timberlake, Timothy "Timbaland" Mosley and Jerome "J-Roc" Harmon, with additional writing from James Fauntleroy.
+Musically, it is an electro-funk song in which Timberlake urges his lover to "get closer to your animal inside".